 § 4454.
 Attempt to circumvent

-No rental agreement shall contain any provision which attempts to circumvent or circumvents obligations and remedies established by this chapter and any such provision shall be unenforceable and void.
+No rental agreement shall contain any provision that attempts to circumvent or circumvents obligations and remedies established by this chapter and any such provision shall be unenforceable and void.
 (Added 1985, No. 175 (Adj.
 Sess.), § 1.)

 § 4455.
 Tenant obligations; payment of rent

 (a) Rent is payable without demand or notice at the time and place agreed upon by the parties.